peemin/CSCI-5828-Git-and-Github/CSCI_5828_Kanban/NOTES.md

 In the early 1950s, Ohno observed how customers only picked up the number of items they needed from the grocery store.
 In turn, the supermarket replenished the supply — at the right time and in the required amounts.
 This got Ohno thinking about how to eliminate waste on the production line.

+Back then, parts moved to the next stage as soon as they were completed.
+Employees didn't communicate with each other about their needs.
+However, Ohno realized it would be more efficient if an employee in the later stage of the process informed a worker in the previous phase how many parts he needed and when.
+With Ohno's "supermarket formula," only enough parts were produced in the former phases to replace what was used in the next.

+At first, parts shortages and line stoppages happened frequently, because floor employees weren't used to the method.
+Yet, Ohno didn't worry.
+He emphasized the importance of locating the cause each time a problem occurred.
+It then became clear to the person in charge of each stage that there was an urgent need to adjust the production speed and improve the process.

+The Kanban System, later established in all Toyota factories, helped to ease Ohno's philosophy into a working practice.
+Under this setup, employees created signboards, or kanban, to transfer information between processes, such as the number of parts that had to be filled.
+The Kanban System eventually helped the production flow function more smoothly, a fact reflected in quality and productivity.
+Kanban took on many forms as part of the Just-in-Time System.
+In the end, pointing out errors and providing countermeasures became key to achieving kaizen (continuous improvement) in all the activity areas — from production to sales and marketing.

 The Goal was to develop a process that would:
 1. Maximize customer value while minimizing waste
 2. Improve the production process continously